Samsung Galaxy M40: Reception

 The A60 and M40 received mixed reviews.
-SamMobile praised the design, performance and battery life, but lamented the lack of a 3.5mm headphone jack and the usage of an LCD panel rather than an AMOLED while criticizing the price, concluding that the M40 "is a phone that shouldn't really exist" as a higher priced alternative to the A50.
+SamMobile praised the design, performance and battery life, but lamented the lack of a 3.5 mm headphone jack and the usage of an LCD panel rather than an AMOLED while criticizing the price, concluding that the M40 "is a phone that shouldn't really exist" as a higher priced alternative to the A50.
 It also noted that the video recording was a strong point along with the ultra-wide lens, but the cameras struggled in low-light.
 The software was criticized for lacking features as well.
 GSMArena gave both a 3.3/5, having similar complaints about the camera and display.